officialprofile/Genome-assembly/Genome Assembly/_book/03-Basic.md

 # Basic string manipulations {#basic}

 Before we dive into the main topics let's warm up with few basic exercises.
-On the one hand some of these problems might be regarded as a form of general familiarization with string manipulations.
-Being able to get through them is in a sense a must, at least from a perspective of algorithms that will be discussed later.
-On the other hand some of the problems, like generating k-mers or suffixes, are absolutely crucial in genome assembly and one has to know them to a tee.
-So, without further ado, let's do the warm up.
+Some of these problems may be regarded as a form of general familiarization with string manipulations.
+Having them in the bioinformatics repertoire is here in a sense required.
+From a perspective of the algorithms that will be discussed later some of the problems, like generating k-mers or suffixes, are absolutely essential and one has to know them like the back of one's hand.

-## Generating random DNA sequence
+## Random DNA sequence

 Let's start with writing a function that, for a given integer n > 0, returns randomly generated DNA sequence.